corbindavenport/imageshare/DEV.md

 ## Run ImageShare on a production server

 First, you need a server with Docker and Docker compose installed.
 I used the [pre-configured Docker droplet from DigitalOcean](https://marketplace.digitalocean.com/apps/docker).
 Then clone the ImageShare repository, and set up the required environment variables.
-You need an [Imgur API key](https://api.imgur.com/oauth2/addclient), the domain you will use in production (this can be any value for just local testing), and your email address for Certbot notifications.
+You need an [Imgur API key](https://api.imgur.com/oauth2/addclient), the domain you will use in production, and your email address for Certbot notifications:

 ```
 git clone https://github.com/corbindavenport/imageshare.git